AlexandruRusu23/Automatic-Overtaking-System-Simulator/README.md

   - Add a car by tapping '1' '2' '3' or '4' key.
 Number representing the lane you want the car to be loaded.
   - Every car has implemented an AI to avoid collision with other cars, also maintain and adjust the speed for keeping a reasonable distance toward the car in front of her.
   - After a tour (cross entire displayed road) the car will be respawned to remake the tour of the road.
+  - There is player's car which has implemented an automatic overtaking system.
+  - Player's car can be controled with 'W', 'A', 'S', 'D' keys:
+      - 'W': resume preset speed
+      - 'A': move on the left lane
+      - 'S': keep the speed of the car in front
+      - 'D': move on the right lane

 ### How to run the game ###